Colorado Nonprofit Association

 We will accept applications on an ongoing basis.

-Lead Police Based Co-Responder, RTD Based
+Lead Therapist, Police Based (RTD)

 The Lead Co-Responder, RTD Based will provide early intervention assessment, referrals and clinical case management services to persons in the community that are identified by the Regional Transport Department (RTD) as possibly having mental health issues.
 They will provide information, education, liaison, and transition services to various networks within Jefferson Center for Mental Health (Jefferson Center) and with federal, state, and community based agencies and resources.
 They will provide training and on-going education for officers to increase awareness of crisis de-escalation, mental health issues and intervention.
 They will provide family members with necessary information and education to further assist persons with mental illness and for themselves.